Erls-Corporation/formal/SPEC.md

 ## Fields

-Within each group, there's an `elements` property.
+Within each group, there's an `fields` property.
 This holds the description for each field being used.
 Below you'll find a list of all field types, and how they are built up.

 ### Options